 If you’ve spent any amount of time in the network marketing industry, you’re probably familiar with the MLM Witness Protection Program.

 This is when one of your distributors disappears from the business, never to be heard from again.
 They don’t return your calls.
 They stop attending meetings.
-They ignore your emails.
+They ignore your emails and texts.
 Basically, they disappear, similar to someone going into a traditional Witness Protection Program.

 This is actually pretty normal in our industry.
 It happens a lot with new distributors.
 Sometimes, it will even happen with your best people.
-You might pour a year or two into helping someone grow their business, only to have them disappear into thin air.
+You might invest a year or two of your time into helping someone grow their business, only to have them disappear into thin air without even saying goodbye.
 Needless to say, it can be disappointing.

-In most companies, attrition will take away 80% of your team each year.
+In most companies, attrition will take away 75 to 90 percent of your team each year.
 Most of the time, these people won’t give you a courtesy call to let you know they changed their mind, and are no longer building a business.

 Instead, they disappear into the abyss, never to be heard from again.
 Sometimes it happens overnight.
 Other times it starts out by someone missing their first weekly meeting.
-And then the next meeting.
+And then they miss a second weekly meeting.
 Within a few week period of time they are completely out of the business.

 Why This Happens